Guardians vs. Astros Player Props Betting Odds

 Ramírez Stats

-- Ramirez hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .227 with a double, three home runs, a walk and six RBI.
+- Ramirez will look for his fifth straight game with a hit in this contest.
+During his last five outings he is hitting .381 with two doubles, four home runs, four walks and seven RBI.

 Ramírez Recent Games